 LabsLand: Free remote access to real STEM laboratories for schools, colleges, universities affected by COVID-19

 Leap Lab: Free access to over 500 educational apps in several languages covering basic literacy, numeracy, logic, and entrepreneurship

-Learning Nuggets: Discounted access to a cloud-based learning environment where learners and institutions can manage learning activities and assignments
+The Learning Nuggets Company: Discounted access to a cloud-based learning environment where learners and institutions can manage learning activities and assignments

 Million Sparks Foundation: Access to digital education platform specifically for teachers to enhance pedagogy

 Minecraft Education: Free game-based learning platform for creativity, collaboration, problem-solving in immersive digital environment